 The ruins turned out to be quite a neat find.
 Besides the numerous pictograph hand prints on the back wall of one of the alcoves, I was surprised to find corn cobs scattered around both sites.
 I don’t know how old they date, but they look original to me.

 I left everything undisturbed for the next explorer, as you should too.
+No directions to this site.
 Please respect this place.